 Let’s start with cannabis isolates.
 Isolates are pretty much what they sound like.
-They have been isolated, stripped away of all other content.
-This leaves behind a pure product, containing a single compound, or cannabinoid, like pure CBD isolate for example.
+They have been isolated and stripped away of all other content.
+This leaves behind a pure product, containing a single compound.
+Pure CBD isolate is an great example.
 A CBD isolate, or a THC isolate, is nothing more than that.
-All of the other cannabinoids, terpenes, and other phytonutrients have have been separated from the single compound.
+All of the other cannabinoids, terpenes, and other phytonutrients have have been removed.
 This is done as part of the cannabis extraction process.
 Cannabis isolates are great for patients wanting only one specific compound.

-This is an important identifier between broad and full spectrum extracts, since they both have other cannabinoids and terpenes in them.
-The benefits of broad spectrum extracts are similar to full spectrum, which is outlined next, but the zero THC is something that attracts the same patients who choose isolates, who are not wanting any sort of high feeling.
+This is an important identifier between broad and full spectrum extracts.
+They both have other cannabinoids and terpenes in them.
+The benefits of broad spectrum extracts are similar to full spectrum, which is outlined next.
+The zero THC is something that attracts the same patients who choose isolates, who are not wanting any sort of high.

-Full spectrum cannabis products are going to be the most natural form of cannabis extracts, as in they don’t undergo a refining process to remove any other of the plant’s compounds.
+Full spectrum cannabis products are going to be the most natural form of cannabis extracts.
+They don’t undergo a refining process to remove any other of the plant’s compounds.
 Without anything being removed during the extraction process, the final product is one containing all of the cannabinoids and terpenes of the original flower.
 This also includes all of the phytonutrients and essential oils that also get concentrated as part of the extraction process.

 For those who choose to consume full spectrum products, the benefits come from the medicinal power created by all the compounds working together.
 This is called the entourage effect.
 Experts say that the combination of cannabinoids, terpenes, and other phytonutrients support each other, amplifying the medicinal properties of each one.
 Essentially, even a little bit of THC, yes even if it’s just 0.3%, can boost the effects of CBD, and vice versa.